-- The proposal should not duplicate the efforts of any existing activity or organization in the same field. - Assistance will not be provided for activities already funded under the Market Development Assistance program. - on a cost-sharing basis.
+- The proposal should not duplicate the efforts of any existing activity or organization in the same field. - Assistance will not be provided for activities already funded under the Market Development Assistance program. - The funding for the program will be on a cost-sharing basis.
 Under normal circumstances, the mechanism will fund two-thirds of the total approved expenditure for one visitor.
 However, the Empowered Committee, a committee that considers and approves proposals as well as monitors the implementation of approved proposals, may consider enhancing or curtailing the level of assistance based on the merit of the program.